ModelEarth/community/samples/feed/README.md

 ###Publish your Inventory and Wishlist

-List your items in a spreadsheet to include in published lists for reuse/recycling.
+List your items in a spreadsheet to display in online lists for reuse/recycling.
-The CSV file format below matches the Google Merchant Center standard.
 We'll generate an embeddable list that you can also display in your own website.

-Use the following format: [inventory\_org1.csv](inventory_org1.csv) and [wishlist\_org1.csv](wishlist_org1.csv)
+Use the following format: [entity1\_inventory.csv](entity1_inventory.csv) and [entity1\_wishlist.csv](entity1_wishlist.csv)
-Replace "org1" with the short name of your organization.
+Replace "entity1" with your handle - a short lowercase name describing yourself or your organization.
 Use underscores for spaces.

 [Send links](add) to your inventory and wishlist files.
 If you don't have an existing server, we'll help you post for free using GitHub.

+The CSV file format matches the Google Merchant Center standard.

 <hr>